Consensys/doc.rollups/docs/Concepts/Consensus.md

 While consensus-rollups rely on a trust assumption, it can achieve:

-- Very high throughput, as verification is performed off-chain.
+- High throughput, as verification is performed off-chain.
 - Instant finality.

 ## Consensus and consensus-rollups